Are you still rebuilding the meeting note format from scratch every time — once for 1-on-1s, again for team standups, again for sales calls?

 - [ ] (Owner: / Due: )

-To make the five templates above work as one system, the underlying database needs a small, sharp set of properties.
+To make the five templates work as one system, the underlying database needs a small, sharp set of properties.

 | Property | Type | Purpose |